This article has links to products and services we love, which we may make commission from.

 Edinburgh is the perfect base for exploring Scotland.

-Whether it is day trips or multi-day trips you are looking for, you will find something for your budget and itinerary.
+Whether you are looking for day trips or multi-day trips, you will find something that fits your budget and itinerary.

-The Highlands of Scotland are very popular to visit, and if you are not a confident driver, then we suggest that you use a guided tour to make sure you get the most out of your visit.
+The Highlands of Scotland are very popular places to visit, and if you are not a confident driver, we suggest that you take a guided tour to make sure you get the most out of your visit.

 Let us know what you book and how you get on!